Software Engineering Applicants

 - Equivalent of graduation from a 4-year full-time bachelor’s program in applied science, engineering, geoscience, science, or technology; or

 - Academic exams based on assessment against the syllabus for professional engineer registration; or

 - An interview to confirm exemption from academic exams based on acquired adequate knowledge and expertise.

-- Minimum 4 years of satisfactory engineering work experience.
-At least one of these years must be gained in a Canadian environment.
+- Minimum 4 years of satisfactory engineering work experience, and satisfaction of the Canadian Environment Competencies.

 - Completion of Law and Ethics requirement through Engineers and Geoscientists BC:

 - The Professional Engineering and Geoscience Practice in BC Online Seminar, and